 Evidence on the relative strengths of the deforestation and degradation drivers is not directly available.
-But, noting that logging is often the precursor to shifting cultivation, areas of 1.0 Mha of recent logging in otherwise undisturbed forest were reported by Bayol, who also identified 0.95 Mha of shifting cultivation and 1.3Mha of extensive cultivation.
-During REDD implementation, studies will be conducted to provide reliable evidence.
+But, noting that logging is often the precursor to shifting cultivation, areas of 1.0 Mha of recent logging in otherwise undisturbed forest were reported by Bayol, who also identified 0.95 Mha of shifting cultivation and 1.3Mha of extensive cultivation.35 During REDD implementation, studies will be conducted to provide reliable evidence.

-These direct drivers of D&FD arise from a combination of five underlying causes as described in Error!
-Reference source not found. below, which may be categorized as:
+These direct drivers of D&FD arise from a combination of five underlying causes, as described below, which may be categorized as (Table 13):

-Table 12: Underlying causes of drivers leading to D&FD
+Table 13 Underlying causes of drivers leading to D&FD